Florida governor DeSantis clarifies if golf courses can remain open or must close

-Florida Governor Ron DeSantis has been reluctant to take aggressive action to try to thwart the spread of coronavirus, but on March 31, he enacted a stay-at-home order that is in effect from April 2 through April 30.
+Florida Governor Ron DeSantis has been reluctant to take aggressive action to try to get people to stay at home, but on March 31, he enacted a stay-at-home order that is in effect from April 2 through April 30.

 Florida citizens are asked to remain at home unless they have to leave to get food, seek medical treatment, get outdoor exercise or go to work at an essential business.
 All businesses deemed non-essential, are expected to close or face fines.